Scattering rigidity for analytic metrics: Analyticity of the kernel of the Normal Operator away from the diagonal.

 We explain now how the spaces $\mathcal{H}_\Lambda^k$ from \S \ref{ssec:FBItranform} associated with a complex Lagrangian $\Lambda$ are related to regularity issues.
 In order to do so, we will use a Lagrangian $\Lambda$ defined by \eqref{eq:def_Lambda} using a function $G$ which is a symbol of logarithmic order, meaning that in local coordinates $\tilde{x} = x + iy$ and $\tilde{\xi} = \xi + i \eta$, for every $\gamma,\delta,\rho,\sigma \in \mathbb{N}^{n}$ there is a constant $C_{\gamma,\delta,\rho,\sigma}$ such that

 for $\tilde{x}$ in a coordinate patch for $(\mathcal{M})_\epsilon$ and $\va{\eta} \leq \epsilon (1+ \va{\xi})$.

 In particular, $G$ will be of order $1$, so that the theory from \cite{BJ20} will apply, but since $\Lambda$ is now much closer to $T^* \mathcal{M}$, the spaces $\mathcal{H}_\Lambda^k$ will contain $C^\infty(\mathcal{M})$ (see Lemma \ref{lemma:space_cinfini}).
-However, $G$ will not depend on $h$, so that a distribution that belongs to $\mathcal{H}_\Lambda^0$ with some uniform estimates in $h$ must have its wave front set localized outside of the set of negative ellipticity of $G$ (see Lemma \ref{lemma:hlambda_to_wfs}).
+However, $G$ will not depend on $h$, so that a distribution that belongs to $\mathcal{H}_\Lambda^0$ with some uniform estimates in $h$ must have its analytic wave front set localized outside of the set of negative ellipticity of $G$ (see Lemma \ref{lemma:hlambda_to_wfs}).
 To put it shortly, we are doing $C^\infty$ microlocal analysis from the classical point of view, but real-analytic microlocal analysis in the semiclassical perspective.

 Notice that an advantage of working with a symbol of logarithmic order $G$ is that the assumption that $G$ is small enough as a symbol of order $1$ (needed to apply the results from \cite{BJ20}) can easily be satisfied by multiplying $G$ by a function that vanishes on a large neighbourhood of $0$ and takes value $1$ near infinity.
-As we do not care about the value of $G$ near $0$ in the applications below, it will not be a problem for us.
+As we do not care about the value of $G$ near $0$ in the applications below, this is particularly practical for us.

 We start with an estimate which will be useful to discard the part of the phase space that is not of interest for our purpose.

 \begin{lemma} Let $G$ be a symbol of logarithmic order on $(T^* \mathcal{M})_\epsilon$.
 Assume that $G$ is small enough as a symbol of order $1$.
 Let $\Lambda = \Lambda_G$ be the associated Lagrangian defined by \eqref{eq:def_Lambda}.
 Let $\Omega \subseteq T^* \mathcal{M}$ be such that there is $\delta > 0$ such that for $\alpha \in \Omega$ such that $\jap{\alpha} \geq \delta^{-1}$, we have: